eliranwong/bible/README.md

 # objectives
 To develop a command line version of bible app

-To develop a cross-platform mobile app
+To develop a cross-platform mobile app<br>
-Materials for building mobile apps are placed separately at https://github.com/eliranwong/DartBible-Flutter
+Materials for building mobile apps are placed separately at <a href="https://github.com/eliranwong/DartBible-Flutter">https://github.com/eliranwong/DartBible-Flutter</a>

 # progress
 The command line version is taking shape ...